What to do in London

 We think Borough Market is one of the most beautiful markets in London

-Nowadays, Borough Market is a very impressive food market that’s frequently chosen as a picturesque setting for movies, e.g. for Bridget Jones or Harry Potter.
+Borough Market is a very impressive food market that’s frequently chosen as a picturesque setting for movies, such as Bridget Jones or Harry Potter.

 There are more than 130 stalls selling fruit, vegetables, natural products, meat, and fish.
 In addition to regional products, you’ll also find delicacies from all over the world.
 For example, German expats in London can enjoy a taste of home in the form of German bratwurst sold here.